 See, e.g., Kyoto Protocol of 11 December 1997 and Directive 2003/87/EC (establishing the EU Greenhouse Gas Emissions Trading Scheme).
 Both entered into force in 2005.
 The European Union in particular has either required or encouraged its member states to set up support mechanisms for electricity generation from renewable sources.
-See K. Talus, ‘Introduction: Renewable Energy Disputes in Europe and Beyond: An Overview of Current Cases’, 12 Transnat’l Disp.
-Mgmt., May 2015, at 3-4.
+See Kim Talus, ‘Introduction: Renewable Energy Disputes in Europe and Beyond: An Overview of Current Cases’, 12 Transnat’l Disp.
+Mgmt, May 2015, at 3 to 4.

-Pablo del Rio & Pere Mir-Artigues, ‘A Cautionary Tale: Spain’s Solar PV Investment Bubble’, International Institute for Sustainable Development (IISD) (February 2014); see also Tirado, supra note 4, at 6-7 (discussing the Spanish Royal Decrees issued between 2008 and 2014, which ultimately abolished all preferential tariffs and premiums for new projects and set a tax on the production and transfer of energy into the grid).
+Pablo del Rio and Pere Mir-Artigues, ‘A Cautionary Tale: Spain’s Solar PV Investment Bubble’, International Institute for Sustainable Development (IISD) (February 2014); see also Juan M Tirado (footnote 4, above), at 6 to 7 (discussing the Spanish Royal Decrees issued between 2008 and 2014, which ultimately abolished all preferential tariffs and premiums for new projects and set a tax on the production and transfer of energy into the grid).

 Charanne and Construction Investments, et al. v.
 Spain (SCC; registered in 2013), Award, 21 January 2016.

-Id. para.
+id., at para.
 549. Arbitrator Guido Santiago Tawil dissented in part, and would have found that Spain’s modification of its investment regime frustrated investors’ legitimate expectations and therefore breached obligations of fair and equitable treatment.
-See infra.

 Jarrod Hepburn, ‘Czech Solar Arbitrations Set To Proceed, as Constitutional Court Upholds Retroactive Levy’, Inv.
 Arb.
 Rep., 13 June 2012.

-Luke Eric Peterson, ‘Brussels’ Latest Intervention Casts Shadow over Investment Treaty Arbitrations Brought by Jilted Solar Energy Investors’, Inv.
+Luke Eric Peterson, ‘Brussels’ latest intervention casts shadow over investment treaty arbitrations brought by jilted solar energy investors’, Inv.
 Arb.
-Rep., 8 September 2014; see generally Tirado, supra note 4, at 7-8 & nn.35-39 (discussing regulatory changes in the Czech Republic).
+Rep., 8 September 2014; see generally Juan M Tirado (footnote 4, above), at 7 to 8 and nn.35 to 39 (discussing regulatory changes in the Czech Republic).

 See Jürgen Wirtgen, Stefan Wirtgen & JSW Solar GmbH & Co.
 KG v.
-Czech Republic (UNCITRAL; commenced in 2013); see also Luke Eric Peterson, ‘In Shadow of Mass Solar Claims, Another UNCITRAL BIT Arbitration Quietly Moves Forward Against Czech Republic’, Inv.
+Czech Republic (UNCITRAL; commenced in 2013); see also Luke Eric Peterson, ‘In shadow of mass solar claims, another UNCITRAL BIT arbitration quietly moves forward against Czech Republic’, Inv.
 Arb.
-Rep., 10 January 2014; Sebastian Perry & Kyriaki Karadelis, ‘Sun Rises on Czech Energy Claims’, Global Arbitration Review, 19 February 2014.
+Rep., 10 January 2014; Sebastian Perry and Kyriaki Karadelis, ‘Sun rises on Czech Energy claims’, Global Arbitration Review, 19 February 2014.

-For a detailed analysis of the Italian renewable energy legal framework, see Z. Brocka Balbi, ‘The Rise and Fall of the Italian Scheme of Support For Renewable Energy From Photovoltaic Plants’, 12, Transnat’l Disp.
-Mgmt., May 2015 and S.F.
-Massari, ‘The Italian Photovoltaic Sector in two Practical Cases: How to Create an Unfavorable Investment Climate in Renewables’, 12 Transnat’l Disp.
-Mgmt., May 2015.
+For a detailed analysis of the Italian renewable energy legal framework, see Zuzanna Brocka Balbi, ‘The rise and fall of the Italian scheme of support for renewable energy from photovoltaic plants’, 12, Transnat’l Disp.
+Mgmt, May 2015 and Saverio Francesco Massari, ‘The Italian photovoltaic sector in two practical cases: How to create an unfavorable investment climate in renewables’, 12 Transnat’l Disp.
+Mgmt, May 2015.

 Gaetano Iorio Fiorelli, ‘Italy withdraws from Energy Charter Treaty’, Global Arbitration Review, 6 May 2015; Lorenzo Parola, Francesca Petronio and Fabio Cozzi, ‘Italy Withdraws from Energy Charter Treaty: What Next?’, Law360, 30 April 2015.

-In addition, the ECT contains an ‘umbrella clause’, which requires a host state to ‘observe any obligations it has entered into with an Investor or an Investment of an Investor’.
-ECT Article 10(1).The clause serves to bring any contractual agreements between the investor and the state under the ‘umbrella’ of the ECT, thus making contractual rights enforceable under the treaty.
+In addition, the ECT contains an ‘umbrella clause’, which requires a host state to ‘observe any obligations it has entered into with an Investor or an Investment of an Investor’ – ECT, Article 10(1).The clause serves to bring any contractual agreements between the investor and the state under the ‘umbrella’ of the ECT, thus making contractual rights enforceable under the Treaty.
 Depending on the specific agreement between the investor and the host state, this clause may form the basis for additional claims.
-See A. Reuter, ‘Retroactive Reduction of Support for Renewable Energy and Investment Treaty Protection from the Perspective of Shareholders and Lenders’, 12 Transnat’l Disp.
-Mgmt., May 2015, at 42.
+See Alexander Reuter, ‘Retroactive reduction of support for renewable energy and investment treaty protection from the perspective of shareholders and lenders’, 12 Transnat’l Disp.
+Mgmt, May 2015, at 42.

 CMS Gas Transmission Company v.
-Argentina, ICSID Case No. ARB/01/8; see also Dugan, supra note 38, at 516 (discussing the CMS tribunal’s analysis of the FET requirement); Occidental Exploration & Production Co. v.
+Argentina, ICSID Case No. ARB/01/8; see also Christopher F Dugan et al. (footnote 65, above), at 516 (discussing the CMS tribunal’s analysis of the FET requirement); Occidental Exploration & Production Co. v.
 Ecuador, LCIA Case No. UN3467, Final Award, 1 July 2004 (concluding that an unforeseen change in the interpretation of existing laws constituted a breach of the FET standard).

-See EDF (Services) Ltd. v.
-Romania, ICSID Case No. ARB05/13, Award (noting that otherwise investors could ‘rely on a bilateral investment treaty as a kind of insurance policy against the risk of any changes in the host State’s legal and economic framework’).
+EDF (Services) Ltd v.
+Romania, ICSID Case No. ARB05/13, Award; see also Hydro Energy 1 S.à r.l. and Hydroxana Sweden AB v.
+Spain, ICSID Case No. ARB/15/42, Award, 9 March 2020, para.
+584 (stating that ‘without specific promises, the investor may not rely on an investment treaty as a kind of insurance policy against the risk of any changes in the host State’s legal and economic framework’).

-Arbitral tribunals applying Article 1105 of NAFTA have generally followed this approach, inquiring whether the expectation is reasonable and justifiable by considering the representations (or conduct) of the host state, whether the investor actually relied on those representations, and whether the state failed to respect the expectations created.
-At times, as in the Glamis case, the tribunals applied even stricter requirements, demanding that the investor’s expectations be based on definitive, unambiguous and repeated specific commitments or assurances by the host state that ‘purposely and specifically induced the investment.’
-See P. Dumberry, supra note 39, at 43-47 (discussing Glamis Gold Ltd. v.
+See, e.g., Watkins Holdings S.à r.l. and others v.
+Spain, ICSID Case No. ARB/15/44, Award, 21 January 2020, para.
+518 (concluding that the investors’ legitimate expectations can rest upon ‘any undertakings and representations made explicitly or implicitly by the host State’); InfraRed Environmental Infrastructure GP Limited, et al v.
+Spain, ICSID Case No. ARB/14/12 (finding that Spain’s communications with the investors created legitimate expectations that their concentrated solar power plants would be shielded from future revisions to the FIT system, which Spain then breached when it reformed that system in 2013).
+Arbitral tribunals applying Article 1105 of NAFTA have generally followed this approach, enquiring whether the expectation is reasonable and justifiable by considering the representations (or conduct) of the host state, whether the investor actually relied on those representations, and whether the state failed to respect the expectations created.
+At times, as in the Glamis case, tribunals have applied even stricter requirements, demanding that the investor’s expectations be based on definitive, unambiguous and repeated specific commitments or assurances by the host state that ‘purposely and specifically induced the investment’.
+See P Dumberry (footnote 66, above), at 43 to 47 (discussing Glamis Gold Ltd. v.
 United States, UNCITRAL, Award, 8 June 2009).

 See Total S.A. v.
 Argentina, ICSID Case No. ARB/04/1, Decision on Liability, 27 December 2010.

-Id. paras.
-497, 504-08.
-Arbitrator Tawil dissented on this point, viewing Spain’s commitments as sufficiently specific and aimed at a limited number of potential investors to create an objective legitimate expectation on the part of those investors that the regulatory regime would not be altered without adequate compensation.
-Id., Dissenting Opinion of Prof. Guido Santiago Tawil, paras.
-5-12.
+id., at paras.
+497, 504 to 508.
+Arbitrator Professor Guido Santiago Tawil dissented on this point, viewing Spain’s commitments as sufficiently specific and aimed at a limited number of potential investors to create an objective legitimate expectation on the part of those investors that the regulatory regime would not be altered without adequate compensation.
+Dissenting Opinion of Prof. Guido Santiago Tawil, paras.
+5 to 12.

-The analysis of the legitimacy of investors’ expectations may also be influenced by such issues as the impact, if any, of the EU rules on state aid, which may require the EU member state to terminate or adjust its renewable energy incentive regime.
-See Reuter, supra note 37, at 31-41; infra text under ‘The European Commission’s role in ECT renewable energy arbitrations’; see also Electrabel S.A. v.
+The analysis of the legitimacy of investors’ expectations may also be influenced by such issues as the impact, if any, of the EU rules on state aid, which may require the EU Member State to terminate or adjust its renewable energy incentive regime.
+See Alexander Reuter, ‘Retroactive reduction of support for renewable energy and investment treaty protection’ (footnote 64, above), at 31 to 41; see section titled ‘The European Commission’s role in ECT renewable energy arbitrations and jurisdictional considerations’, below; see also Electrabel S.A. v.
 Hungary, ICSID Case No. ARB/07/19, Decision on Jurisdiction, Applicable Law and Liability, 30 November 2012, para.
 7.75; El Paso Energy Int’l Co. v.
 Argentina, ICSID Case No. ARB 03/15, Award, 31 October 2011, para.
 348.